zooooooy/DD-CMOEA/README.md

 # README

 ## Introduction
-This project contains the MATLAB source code for the Decomposition-based Dual-population Constrained Multi-objective Evolutionary Algorithm (**DDCMOEA**).
+This project contains the MATLAB source code for the Decomposition-based Dual-population Constrained Multi-objective Evolutionary Algorithm (**DD-CMOEA**).
 The algorithm is designed to solve complex constrained multi-objective optimization problems using decomposition strategies, dual-population collaborative search, and angle-based constraint dominance principles.

 ## File Descriptions

-### 1. **`DDCMOEA.m`**
+### 1. **`DD-CMOEA.m`**
-- **Purpose**: Implements the main logic of the DDCMOEA algorithm.
+- **Purpose**: Implements the main logic of the DD-CMOEA algorithm.
 - **Key Features**:
   - Initializes two sub-populations (`PopulationA` and `PopulationB`).
   - Generates weight vectors and calculates angular relationships between individuals.